-John Darwin, Francis Frith and Joseph Ridge.
+John Darwin, William Darwin, Francis Frith and Joseph Ridge.

-The Milton Ironworks was established by the renowned Rotherham firm of Walker and Company.
+The Milton Ironworks was established as a furnace by the renowned Rotherham firm of Walker and Company.
 The Walkers were a major national supplier of iron products, including cannon for the Napoleonic wars.
 They were led by Mr Joshua Walker (1750-1815).
 Joshua Walker & Co named their new furnace in honour of the 4th Earl Fitzwilliam’s son and heir, Lord Milton.

 The Milton ironworks developed from 1798, with the Walkers purchasing a blowing engine from Boulton and Watt, but the first furnace was not built straightaway.
 Ironstone records show that the Walkers were working the minerals at Tankersley from 1801.
 They began to withdraw from all of their Yorkshire iron interests at the end of the Napoleonic wars as the iron trade went into decline.
 In 1820 the Walkers recorded: